-Against this backdrop, in 2022/23 TfN, NP11 and Northern partners are refreshing the NPIER to develop a new economic vision for the North, supported by a broader set of economic scenarios to aid decision making, to inform the revised STP and stakeholders' economic development policies and strategies8.
+Against this backdrop, in 2022/23 TfN, NP11 and Northern partners updated the NPIER to develop a new economic vision for the North, supported by a broader set of economic scenarios to aid decision making, to inform the revised STP and stakeholders' economic development policies and strategies8.

-While addressing the North's productivity gap will remain a focus of the NPIER economic vision, policy makers are now keen for other, broader aims to also be considered as part of a vision for the North, including aspects such as inequality, the environment, health and wellbeing and sustainability.
+While addressing the North's productivity gap remains the focus of the NPIER economic vision, policy makers have been keen for other, broader aims to also be considered as part of a vision for the North, including aspects such as inequality, the environment, health and wellbeing and sustainability.

-The emerging framework for a new set of scenarios will include a number of 'change scenarios', each representing a different basket of policy levers or ambitions which could contribute to productivity growth, testing out the extent to which they may contribute to the North's economic and wider ambitions.
-Each 'change scenario' will be assessed against a range of economic, environmental, and social metrics to understand its performance against different policy objectives, and where potential trade-offs may lie.
-To provide additional context, these will be supported by three 'benchmark scenarios' representing a baseline/business-as-usual scenario, a 'closing the productivity gap' scenario and a 'matching the UK average level of public investment' scenario, with the two latter scenarios demonstrating the scale of the gap, and the notional prize if the gap could be bridged.
+A new framework has been established for modelling the desired policy interventions of importance to partners.
+This framework includes a number of 'change scenarios', each representing a different basket of policy levers or ambitions which can contribute to transforming economic performance in the North and contribute to the North's wider ambitions.
+Each 'change scenario' can be assessed against a range of economic, environmental, and social metrics to understand its performance against different policy objectives, and where potential trade-offs may lie.
+However, it is when modelled together that synergies act across all the policy interventions and create a transformational scenario where the outcomes are greater than the sum of the individual scenarios for GVA and employment.
+To provide additional context, a business-as-usual scenario without policy interventions demonstrates the notional prize if the economic performance of the North is transformed.